Globally rigid graphs are fully reconstructible: Preliminaries

 Let $X \subseteq \CC^m$ be a variety defined over $\QQ$.
 We say that a point $x \in X$ is \emph{generic in $X$} if the only polynomials with rational coefficients satisfied by $x$ are those in $I(X)$.
 Note that a framework $(G,p)$ in $\CC^d$ is generic if and only if $p$ is generic as a point of the variety $\CC^{nd}$.
-It is known that if a point of $X$ is generic, then it is smooth.
+If $X$ is an irreducible variety defined over $\QQ$, then every generic point of $X$ is smooth.
 We shall also need the following result.

 \begin{lemma}\cite[Lemma A.6]{GTT} Let $X \subseteq Y$ be irreducible varieties, with $Y$ defined over $\QQ$.
 Suppose that $X$ has at least one point which is generic in $Y$.
 Then the points in $X$ which are generic in $Y$ are Zariski-dense in $X$. \end{lemma}